Swiss central banker fails to calm currency scandal

 The government has also backed Hildebrand, who has been under intense pressure since a Bank Sarasin BSAN.S employee leaked bank account details of him and his wife, showing the family bought foreign currency very close to the time the SNB capped the franc.

+Switzerland guards bank client confidentiality jealously and the employee is also in the firing line.

-Sarasin has fired the 39-year old IT worker, who it said acted alone, and police in the Swiss canton of Thurgau told Reuters on Friday they had searched his house.
+Sarasin has fired the 39-year old IT worker and police in the Swiss canton of Thurgau told Reuters on Friday that they had searched his house.

-Swiss television said it had identified the former employee on Friday night, but did not name him.

-He was a member of the SVP and lived a reclusive life in a small town in eastern Switzerland with no family or girlfriend, a Swiss news programme said.
+Sarasin said the former employee had worked alone and that it had filed a charge with the Zurich public prosecutor's office against him for violating bank client confidentiality and commercial secrecy.

+"The criminal charge is thus also directed against persons who induced the Bank's employee to violate bank client confidentiality and who received confidential information and exploited it for their own or other people's purposes," Sarasin said in the statement.

+The Zurich public prosecutor's office has already begun investigating the breach of client confidentiality.

-According to the head of the SNB bank council, the bank details were passed to lawyer and SVP member Hermann Lei, who has close links to Christoph Blocher, a leading member of the SVP and Hildebrand's sharpest critic.
+According to the head of the SNB bank council, the bank details were passed to lawyer Hermann Lei, who has close links to Christoph Blocher, a leading member of the SVP and Hildebrand's sharpest critic.

 Lei was not immediately available for comment.
 He said on his website on Thursday that he was not the lawyer for the former Bank Sarasin employee.